The following are Work for Good's standard Terms & Conditions for Charities.

 3.1.3 not represent that the Charity endorses any products or services;

-3.1.4 not use any fundraising techniques that are unreasonably persistent, place undue pressure on a person to give money, or that result in unreasonable intrusion into a person’s privacy, and will allow the Charity to check or monitor our compliance;
+3.1.4 not use any fundraising techniques that are unreasonably persistent, place undue pressure on a person to give money, or that result in unreasonable intrusion into a person’s privacy, and will allow the Charity to check or monitor our compliance with this clause;

 3.1.6 make clear to Participating Businesses both in the Terms and Conditions for Businesses and in a statement on the Website, the remuneration that Work for Good receives in relation to each donation made via the Service.